So: what our Lord Jesus said is crystal clear.

 and no, not even only if they ask for it.
 They don’t have to ask for it!

 It is Jesus, the Supreme Judge, who commands it.

 You want mercy?
 Give mercy, even to your enemies.

 In a moment, in our presence,

 the Sacrifice of Mercy will be offered on this altar –

 you and I will witness it! – and then we will have the opportunity

-And if we do that, you and I are accepting the Mercy Plan.
+And if we receive the Eucharist, that is accepting the Mercy Plan.